itsyashbisht/itsyashbisht/README.md

 <h1 align="center">👋 Hi There!
 I'm YASH BISHT</h1>

 ### 🌟 About Me
 I'm a CS undergrad passionate about building user-centric solutions that people love to use.
 I specialize in React.js and Redux-toolkit, focusing on state management, performance optimization, and seamless UI/UX.
 I have a strong grasp of JavaScript.
-Also a startup enthusiast, always exploring innovative ideas, problem-solving, and building impactful products.

 ### 📬 Connect with Me
 <p align="left">